 Examples: Coconut, yogurt, kimchi, and kombucha

-Your gut health plays a big role in fighting conditions like Vitiligo.
+Your gut health plays a big role in fighting conditions like vitiligo.
 A healthy gut can help control your immune system and lower inflammation in the body.
 Eating probiotics, such as good bacteria, keeps your gut healthy.

 It is better to choose dairy-free options because some people are sensitive to dairy, and it might trigger their skin problems.